timlac/nexa-emotion-recognition-pipelines/README.md

 [Emonet](https://github.com/face-analysis/emonet) Official implementation of the paper "Estimation of continuous valence and arousal levels from faces in naturalistic conditions".
 Pretrained models are available from AffectNet dataset.

+[HSEmotion](https://github.com/av-savchenko/face-emotion-recognition) Multipurpose library.
+Valence and arousal estimation can be achieved using [this model](https://github.com/av-savchenko/face-emotion-recognition/issues/24).

 [Facetorch](https://github.com/tomas-gajarsky/facetorch)

 ### Speech Models